Transport

 Extra benefits of Transit cards

 STU staff trying to embezzle fare collection money is common.
-With travel cards, the fare will always go directly into the account of the company/corporation, lowering the chance of low level fare theft (high level is another thing).
+With travel cards, the fare will always go directly into the account of the owner/company/corporation, lowering the chance of low level fare theft (high level is another thing).

 Data gathered from the cards could be used to analyse passenger demand, volumes and rationanlise services to run more buses during high-demand times and on high-demand routes.
 They could also be used to inform passengers of new services on their preferred routes.
 The data analytics possibilities themselves are extremely wide-reaching and could alter the entire transit landscape.

 Transit cards could bring with them a range of benefits for passengers.
 Such benefits could include discounts on ticket fare, offers while used at merchant establishments, or even a loyalty program linked to the card.
+An example of what could be a loyalty scheme for KSRTC (Kerala):

-Passenger Loyalty System for KSRTC
+A Passenger Loyalty Scheme for KSRTC

 Miles system: Accrue “Miles” on the card account based on distance travelled.
 Miles may be redeemed for recharge value or for other purchases on KSRTC.